Michael-Santos/CambridgeDictionary/README.md

 # CambridgeDictionary :book::books:
-A simple and consistent lib to query the meaning of words on the Cambridge dictionary
+A simple and consistent lib to query the meaning of words on the [Cambridge dictionary](https://dictionary.cambridge.org/).

 # Dependencies